Julia A. J. Foote

-Julia A. J. Foote (born May 21, 1823 in Schenectady, New York; November 1901) was ordained as the first woman deacon in the African Methodist Episcopal Zion Church and the second to be ordained as an elder.
+Julia A. J. Foote (born May 21, 1823 – November 1901) was ordained as the first woman deacon in the African Methodist Episcopal Zion Church and the second to be ordained as an elder.
 She was a leader in the Wesleyan-Holiness movement, preaching the doctrine of entire sanctification throughout the pulpits of the African Methodist Episcopal Zion connexion.

 Biography

 Julia A. J. Foote was born to parents who were both former slaves.
 Her family moved to Albany in 1836.
 At age sixteen, she married George Tillman.
 They had one son Alonzo C Tillman.
 Ten years after George's death, in September 1859 she married Beverly Foot at Cleveland, Ohio and resided there.

 She preached as an itinerant minister and Holiness evangelist for over fifty years.
 Her life is recounted in her autobiography, A Brand Plucked from the Fire: An Autobiographical Sketch.

 Most of her life she faced discrimination and hardships due to her gender, race and spirituality.
 She found creative outlets for her spiritual calling and was eventually well received by both the Black and white communities.
 In 1851, Foote paused her evangelism due to losing her voice and needing to care for her ill mother.
 In 1869, she reported she had been healed divinely and resumed her work.

 In 1878, Foote preached before an estimated 5,000 people at a holiness meeting in Lodi, Ohio.
 Church leaders such as Bishop Alexander Walters, Cicero R. Harris, and William Davenport wrote about her influence on the Holiness movement, on their spiritual development, and on their families as she was a dearly beloved evangelist, mentor, and friend.

 In 1894, Foote was ordained as the first woman deacon in the African Methodist Episcopal Zion Church.
 In 1900, she was the second woman to be ordained as an elder.

 Foote died in November 1901.
 She was living with Bishop Walters's family when she died.
 She was buried on Bishop Walters's family plot in the Cypress Hills Cemetery in Brooklyn on Jamaica Avenue, although there is no headstone.
 She was, as Bishop Walters wrote, a "renowned woman evangelist."

-There is considerable evidence that Juliann Jane Tillman and Julia AJ Foote are the same individual.
+There is considerable evidence that Juliann Jane Tillman and Julia A J Foote are the same individual.